darrenldl/docfd/README.md

 TUI multiline fuzzy document finder

-Think interactive grep, but word/token based instead of regex and line based, so you can search across lines immediately.
+Think interactive grep, but word/token based instead of regex and line based, so you can search across lines easily.

-Docfd aims to provide good UX via integration with common text editors and PDF viewers, so you can jump immediately to the search result.
+Docfd aims to provide good UX via integration with common text editors and PDF viewers, so you can jump directly to the search result with a single key press.

 ---